jint-method/jint-methodology/docs/implementation-guidelines.md

 # Implementation Guidelines

 **A note from the author:** Use your brain!
 This is not the end-all-be-all set from on-high guidelines that everyone and every project must follow.
 Do whatever you need to do to make your product work.
 If you need a second script, add it.
 The world won't end and your product won't go from super awesome to utter crap.
-Take your time, make good decisions, write quality code, and everything will work out in the end.
+Take your time, make good decisions, write quality code and everything will work out in the end.

 ## Scripts

 The only `<script>` tag should be your runtime, and it should be deferred.

-The only `<style>` or `<link rel="stylesheet">` tags should be critical CSS.
-All other CSS should be inline, eagerly loaded, or lazy-loaded.

 ## Web Components

+Web Components are just Custom Elements with superpowers.

-Use [Custom Elements](https://html.spec.whatwg.org/multipage/custom-elements.html).
-Custom elements are custom HTML elements where the tag name is lowercase, [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles), and contains at least 1 hyphen.
+[Custom Elements](https://html.spec.whatwg.org/multipage/custom-elements.html) are custom HTML elements where the tag name is lowercase, [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles), and contains at least 1 hyphen.

 When JavaScript is needed, upgrade a custom element into a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 Below is a diagram explaining how custom elements become web components.